 Genesis 6:8 (CSB) Noah, however, found favor with the LORD.

 Does the Bible say, “But Noah was a good dude so God decided to spare him.”
 No, Noah was wicked just like everyone else.
 But the favor and grace came upon Noah for no other reason because God is good.

 You might say, “But what about the next verse?”
 Let’s read that:

-Genesis 6:9 These are the generations of Noah.
-Noah was a righteous man, blameless in his generation.
-Noah walked with God.
+Genesis 6:9 (CSB) These are the family records of Noah.
+Noah was a righteous man, blameless among his contemporaries; Noah walked with God.

 Now put verses 5 through 9 all together.
 Look at the order in relation to Noah.
 Noah was wicked.
 The thoughts of Noah’s heart produced evil continuously.
 God regretted ever creating Noah.
 But Noah found favor in the eyes of the Lord.